john9francis/RunnerGame/README.md

 # Overview

-This is my simple game "Punk Run."
+This is my game, "Punk Run."
 Dodge the obstacles by jumping with the spacebar and moving around with the A and right D.

 This is a simple runner game coded using the MonoGame framework.
 I created this game to demonstrate how MonoGame works for a simple video game.

+This game demonstrates the following:

+* User input to move a player
+* Movement of non player objects
+* Simple colission detection
+* Display of text on the screen
+* Use of sound effects
+* Different game screens/ game states (Main menu, Gameplay, Game over)

 [Software Demo Video](http://youtube.link.goes.here)